serenpa/coast_core/docs/index.rst

-Welcome to COAST_core's documentation!
+Welcome to the documentation for COAST_CORE!
 ======================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

    readme